-In our opinion, KTM has the best rear-suspension system.
-What we love about KTM’s no-link system is its simplicity, ease of maintenance and logical design.
-We don’t always agree with how KTM sets it up from the factory, but from an engineering standpoint it’s the best concept.
+In our opinion, KTM has the best rear-suspension system because of its simplicity, ease of maintenance and logical design.
+We don’t always agree with how KTM sets it up from the factory, but from an engineering standpoint, it’s the best concept.

 By getting rid of the linkage, bearings, struts, bolts and central shock position, KTM’s engineers produced a highly tunable rear-suspension system that is much lighter than traditional linkage-based rear suspensions.
-The original design dates back to a Horst Leitner-designed KTM prototype from 1991.
+The original design dates back to a Horst Leitner-designed KTM 125 prototype from 1991.
 KTM didn’t put the design into production until they had the shock to go with the system.
 The KTM shock features two damping pistons (instead of one).
-One piston is speed sensitive (to the speed of the oil rushing through it).
-The second piston is position sensitive (to the location of the shock shaft).
+One piston is speed-sensitive (to the speed of the oil rushing through it).
+The second piston is position-sensitive (to the location of the shock shaft).
 How does the WP shock know which piston to listen to?
-A tapered rod runs down through the shock shaft and halfway through the shock’s stroke the rod activates both pistons (prior to halfway only the speed-sensitive piston is operational).
+A tapered rod runs down through the shock shaft and halfway through the shock’s stroke, the rod activates both pistons (prior to halfway only the speed-sensitive piston is operational).

 QUESTION 11: HOW WELL DOES THE NO-LINK WORK?

 As good if not better than most linkage systems.
 You can take a brand-new 2001 KTM 125SX right off the showroom floor and go to the races.
-However, getting the perfect setup will require a little reading of the owner’s manual to get you familiarized with all the peculiarities of WP’s adjuster system.
+However, the system is shock spring sensitive—the wrong spring rate means a bad bump day.
+Additionally, getting the perfect setup will require a little reading of the owner’s manual to get you familiarized with all the peculiarities of WP’s adjuster system.

 The only problems we had with the WP shock weren’t related to how it worked, but to the fact that we’d start the moto with the compression clicker on 4 and by the end of the moto it would be anywhere from 7 to 10.
 It turns out that the knob sticks out far enough for the rider’s boot to turn it.
 Trust us, this isn’t KTM’s built-in system to combat shock fade.
 KTM needs to ditch the adjuster knob for a standard flat-blade screwdriver adjuster.